-\\ Evaluation The process of collecting and analysing evidence to assess the impact or success of an initiative, i.e., has the initiative achieved what it set out to achieve and under what circumstances?
-Evidence Information that is used to prove outcomes / impact or to support a belief or conclusion.
+Evaluation The process of collecting and analysing evidence to assess the impact or success of an initiative, i.e., has the initiative achieved what it set out to achieve and under what circumstances?
+Evidence Information that is used to prove outcomes / impact or support a belief or conclusion.
 Impact plan A plan with clear vision for an initiative.
 In the context of this guide, a plan will include a theory of change, a logic model, and an outcomes measurement framework.
 Logic model A diagram of how an initiative will work to effect change, identifying the links between inputs, activities, outputs, and outcomes.
 Outcome A benefit or change in attitudes, values, behaviours, or conditions that occur for individuals, groups, families, communities, or systems / ecosystems.
 These can be short, medium, or long-term.
-Outcomes- based An approach that focuses on the outcomes of, or learnings from, an initiative.
-Outcomes measurement A way to assess the extent to which an initiative has achieved its intended outcomes.
-Social impact A longer-term change sought by an initiative that addresses a social issue.
-Theory of change A theory or an assumption about how an initiative works to create positive social or environmental change (impact)
+Outcomes- An approach that focuses on the outcomes of, or learnings from, an based initiative.
+Outcomes A way to assess the extent to which an initiative has achieved its measurement intended outcomes.
+Social impact The net effect of an intervention or initiative on the wellbeing of a system or community.
+Theory of change A systematic approach that enables organisations to clearly articulate a vision for their initiative and demonstrate how it will create positive social or environmental change.